sh-dv/hat.sh/README.md

     npm install

-build the app

-    npm run build

-then start the app by running:
+run the app in dev mode

-    npm run serve
+    npm run dev

-should be running on http://localhost:1989
+should be running on http://localhost:3000